Brazil, Argentina, Germany and Spain are the favorites for the 2014 World Cup, per Oddschecker, but three other nations will pose significant danger.

 One is a fierce South American rival of host nation Brazil.
 There is also room for a deceptively strong Italy squad.

-The Italians will be vying to advance from the same group as a nation defined as much by its players' inability to coexist as its technical quality.
+same group as a nation defined as much by its players' inability to

 But that squad will be buoyed by newly appointed Manchester United manager Louis van Gaal, who will be determined to end his international career with a flourish.